-(1) Insert a wide flat-bladed tool such as a trim stick between the side of the power outlet housing in the instrument panel center bezel and the upper pivot area of the power outlet door.

-(2) Pry gently against the upper pivot area of the power outlet door until the door pivot pin clears the pivot receptacle in the instrument panel center bezel.

-(3) Pull the power outlet door out of the power outlet housing.

-(4) To install the door, insert one of the pivot pins into a pivot receptacle in the center bezel and twist the door gently until the pivot pin on the opposite side of the door snaps into the other pivot receptacle.
+- (1) Insert a trim stick or another suitable wide flat-bladed tool between the side of the power outlet housing in the instrument panel center bezel and the upper pivot area of the power outlet door. - (2) Pry gently against the upper pivot area of the power outlet door until the door pivot pin clears the pivot receptacle in the instrument panel center bezel. - (3) Pull the power outlet door out of the power outlet housing using a twisting motion. - (4) To install the door, insert one of the pivot pins into a pivot receptacle in the instrument panel center bezel and twist the door gently until the pivot pin on the opposite side of the door snaps into the other center bezel pivot receptacle.